pxliang/PASeg/README.md

 ## 2. Inference

-put the checkpoints into the file ./checkpoints
+put the checkpoint into the file ./checkpoints

 ### a. do inference without bbx